Contact:+233 (0) 200955020 | +233 (0) 20 320 1141

 Again, three (3) Lecturers from the School of Sustainable Development (SSD) are the winners of the Korea Safety, Health and Environment Foundation’s Global Seed Grant 2023.
 The three, who are members of the Smart Environmental Networks Africa (SENA) are; Dr. Kwaku Adu, Department of Applied Economics, Dr Eunice Stella Nyarko and Dr. Kwame B. Bour, both from the Department of Built Environment School of the School of Sustainable Development (SSD) were chosen among twenty-six (26) teams from fifteen (15) countries including Ghana, Nigeria, Uganda, Kenya and Tanzania.
 Further, the University was adjudged the ‘Public University of the Year 2022/2023’ in Ghana at the Ghana Education Awards by the National Union of Ghana Students (NUGS).

-The University has made significant progress with initial intake of Seventy-Eight students for the 2021/2022 academic year to One Hundred and Twenty-Nine (129) for the 2022/2023 academic year to Three Hundred and Forty-Four (344) for the 2023/2024 academic year.
-The student population stands at Six Hundred and Fourteen (614) at the end of December, 2023.
+The University has made significant progress with initial intake of more than seventy students for the 2021/2022 academic year to One Hundred and Twenty-Nine (129) for the 2022/2023 academic year to Three Hundred and Forty-Four (344) for the 2023/2024 academic year.
+The student population stands at Six Hundred and Fourteen (614) at the end of December, 2023

 Looking Ahead